 - Check out the list of ‘exclusions’ provided in ‘Product brochure’ or consult the customer care of the concerned insurance company.

 - Claim Settlement Record : Given the nature of the product, claims settlement is important.
 However, the data that is available in the public domain is not user friendly, but it’s important to include them in your evaluation.
-Click here for more details on Incurred Claim ratio of some of the best health insurance companies.
+(Incurred Claims ratio of some of the best health insurance companies.)